 Ensure that your executor knows where to find your will when the time comes.
 Some people also choose to file their will with the Register of Deeds in their county for added security.

-Common Pitfalls to Avoid When Creating a Will
+Common Mistakes to Avoid When Creating a Will

 Creating a will is a significant step, but there are several common mistakes to be aware of to ensure your wishes are honored.

-Major changes like marriage, divorce, or the birth of a child should prompt a review and possible revision to ensure it reflects your current wishes.
-Don’t overlook the inclusion of digital assets, such as online accounts and social media profiles, in your will.
+• Neglecting updates – Major life events like marriage, divorce, or the birth of a child should prompt a review of your will.

 Tailored Legal Advice